KashishChanana/Apriori-Association-Rule-Mining/README.md

   * findpermutations(): Finds permutations of length n
   * get_L_1(): Generates the first L1 set of individual items.
 Returns L1 and L1_support.
 Only items that pass the minimum support threshold are appended to the list.
   * apriori_gen(): Takes in the previous list generated of size k i.e. Lk and generates subsets for L_k+1.
 The SQL part mentioned in the paper has been implemented in this function from scratch without using python libraries.
 Where we use set-intersect for join and items are ordered hence item1=item2...and item4<item5 part of the paper also holds.
   * prune(): After C_k+1 subsets are generated, the prune function removes the invalid ones.
-If subset of the set of C_K+1 is not in Lk remove the same (Same logic as per the paper).
+If subset of the set of C_K+1 is not in Lk remove the same (Same logic as per the paper)
   * get_L_k_plus_one(): Repeat till len(L_K)!=0.
       * The initial input to this function is L1 generated via get_L_1().
 If L_1 is empty break the loop and return empty set for C_k_plus_one.
       * Else for all transactions for all candidate sets in C_k_plus_one if candidate set is subset of transaction increase count of candidate by 1.